 Forum grants are for convening experts and stakeholders around an issue of national significance.
-This could be to support one large meeting or several meetings focused on a particular area to establish a shared agenda or understanding.
-Planning and Forum grants must be for one to two years.
+This could be to support one large meeting, or several meetings focused on a particular area to establish a shared agenda or understanding.
+Planning and Forum grants must be for one to two years and both should demonstrate how you will measure and achieve far-reaching impact..